ethereum/EIPs/EIPS/eip-kem.md

 Recipient application is assumed to be powerful enough.
 Sender application could have very limited computing power and user interaction capabilities.

 ## Test Cases

+For review purposes, the program to generate the test vectors is open-sourced [here](https://github.com/Base-Labs/encapsulation-sample).

 ### Data Fixation